 - Preheat oven to 325°F. Grease a donut pan with coconut oil or avocado oil.

-- Mix the dry ingredients in a large bowl with a whisk, mix very well and break up any clumps.
+- Mix the dry ingredients in a large bowl with a whisk, mix well, and break up any clumps.

-- Fill the donut pan 2/3-3/4 of the way full, smoothing the tops.
-Remember they will rise.
+- Fill the donut pan 2/3-3/4 of the way, smoothing the tops.
+Remember, they will rise.

 - Keep a bowl of warm water to dip your fingers into to keep the batter from sticking to your hands as you smooth it.
 Bake at 325°F for about 18 minutes, checking after 15 minutes.
 They will be firm to the touch and lightly golden.
 Let them rest in the pan for a good 10-15 minutes before removing from the pan and cooling completely.

-- For the glaze, simply bring the apple cider and spices to a low boil in a small pot.
+- For the glaze, bring the apple cider and spices to a low boil in a small pot.
 Continue to simmer for about 20-30 minutes until the cider has reduced by more than half.
 Let it cool.
-Add a tablespoon or two of powdered sugar to the reduced cider for a more traditional glaze, if desired.
+If desired, add a tablespoon or two of powdered sugar to the reduced cider for a more traditional glaze.
 It will thicken as it cools.